MLHale/nebraska-gencyber-modules/2024/cyber_security_concept_defense_in_depth/lesson-plan.md

 title: Cybersecurity Concept - Defense in Depth
 ---
 ### Summary
-Learn about
+This lesson explores the concept of defense in depth by building a multi-layered security system using Microbits.
+Students will learn about cybersecurity concept and its practical application.

 ### Grade
 Middle School

 ### Time Required
-20 minutes
+1 hour 45 minutes

 ### Cybersecurity Concepts
-- [ ] Defense in Depth
+- [x] Defense in Depth
 - [ ] Confidentiality
 - [ ] Integrity
 - [ ] Availability